james-o-johnstone/article-scraper/README.md

 #### To scrape a URL and save the title, body and URL in a JSON file
 `scrape $url`
 The JSON files will be saved in a `/articles` directory.
-The directory will be created if it doesn't exist.
+The directory will be created if it doesn't exist and the location will be printed as the articles are saved.

 #### To scrape a URL and save the title, body and URL in a JSON file in a custom directory
-`scrape $url /path/to/custom/directory`
+`scrape $url -O /path/to/custom/directory`

 #### To scrape multiple URLS
 `scrape $url1 $url2 $url3`